 Please write comments if you find anything incorrect, or you want to share more information about the topic discussed above.

-- Shuffle a given array
+- Find a pair of intersecting ranges from a given array